Deanna, I have a question...

 I'd say 4 weeks is on the bare edge of being safe -- 6 to 8 weeks would be a more conservative time to wait.
 The exterior will become zap free fairly soon, but the center of the bars will remain zappy a bit longer.

 I became a Connoisseur of Zap from weeks of testing this soap.
 I learned to take a light swipe over the soap with my fingertip and just barely touch my finger to my tongue.
-That was enough of a taste to figure out zap vs. no zap and the fine nuances in between. :Kitten Love:
+That was enough of a taste to figure out zap vs. no zap and the fine nuances in between. :wtf:

 Last edited: